An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

 Let $X$ be a smooth projective variety defined over the ground field $k$.
-Let $C^p_d(X)$ denote the Chow variety of $X$ parametrizing all codimension $p$ cycles on $X$ of a certain degree $d$.
+Let $C^p_d(X)$ denote the Chow variety of $X$ parametrizing codimension $p$ effective cycles on $X$ of a certain degree $d$.
 To consider the degree we fix an embedding of $X$ into some projective space $\PR^N$.
-Consider the $k$-points of the variety $C^p_{d}(X)$.
+Consider the $\CC$-points of the variety $C^p_{d}(X)$ and denote the set of $\CC$-points of $C^p_d(X)$, simply as $C^p_d(X)$.
 Then consider the map

 given by